- Start date: September

 Fees & funding

 The MSc in Applied Statistics with Data Science (online) consists of 180 credits studied over three years.
-Students will study 60 credits annually.
+You'll study 60 credits annually.

 Take a look at our scholarships search for funding opportunities.